pypsa-meets-earth/pydemand/README.rst

 =====
-Pydem
+Pydemand
 =====

-Pydem is a energy demand estimation Python library.
+Pydemand is a energy demand estimation Python library.

 Right now, it is in an infant state, only retrieving country-scale electricity demand data estimated for 2020 in `Long term load projection in high resolution for all countries globally`_.